s-victor/TinyPedal/docs/customization.md

     fuel_module
 Enable fuel calculation module.
 This module provides vehicle fuel usage data for `Fuel` and other widgets, which returns nothing if turned off.

+    battery_module
+Enable battery calculation module.
+This module provides vehicle battery usage data for `Hybrid` and other widgets, which returns nothing if turned off.

     relative_module
 Enable relative calculation module.
 This module provides vehicle relative data for `Relative` and `Radar` widgets, which returns nothing if turned off.